McCourt School Advisory Board

 He has almost 20 years of public policy expertise in health/nutrition and food/agriculture.
-Throughout his career, he has worked with Fortune 500 companies, Congress, The White House, and various federal and state agencies.
+Throughout his career, he has worked with Fortune 100 and 500 companies, Congress, The White House, and various federal and state agencies.
 He has deep non-profit experience, strong stakeholder management skills and a passion for social impact.

 He is a board member of the Capital Area Food Bank.